nwnxee/unified/Plugins/MaxLevel/Documentation/README.md

 | ------------- | :---: | :-----: | ----- |
 | `NWNX_MAXLEVEL_MAX` | 41-60 | null | Maximum level you wish to support.

+## Required Plugins
+* The `NWNX_ELC` plugin is also needed to bypass the level restriction.
+No configuration is necessary though, merely loading this plugin is sufficient.

 ## Issues

 * Spellcasters may not change spells when levelling up